cheesypoofs/foundation-5-coda-2-clips/README.md

 fdformpostbtn - Creates a new postfixed form element with a button

+fdformerror -  Creates a new <small> element with error class for Abide validation

+fdcheckbox - Creates a new switch checkbox element

+fdradio - Creates a new switch radio element

 fdrange - Creates a new range slider element

+fdrangevert - Creates a new vertical slider element

 fdbutton - Creates the class that can be attached to any button-able element (div, a, button, etc.)